underr-ua/ocmod-live-product-plus/addons/ajax-preloader/README.md

-# Ajax Preloader Addon
+# Ajax Preloader addon for Live Product

-The "Ajax Preloader Addon" is an addon for "Live Product+" module to displaying a little circle animation during price update.
+The addon to display a little circle animation during price update.